wang-q/windows/setup/scoop.md

 ```

+Close the powershell window and start a new one to refresh %PATH%

 # Init Setup

-Close then reopen the powershell window to refresh %PATH%

 ```ps1
 mkdir -p ~/Scripts